-Respons es/Consequenc е ntervention(s) Minimum Based on Maximum Based on mitigating aggravating circumstances circumstances
+Responses/Consequence Intervention(s) Minimum Based on mitigating circumstances Maximum Based on aggravating circumstances

 Dress Code Violation Level 1 Student wears clothing that does not fit within the dress code guidelines stated by school or District policy.
 K-4 Review current Dress Code and consequences Make adjustments with family 5-8 Above options Have students reflect why the clothing item was a concern in a school setting.
 A: Conference with School Official G: In-school Suspension (1-5 Days) Mitigating Circumstances- Student was unaware of exposure or potential exposure created by the clothing.
 Unaware of the messaging or depictions displayed on the clothing.
 After explanation, the student complies with expectations.
-Cultural/religious considerations correct the dress code violation Ignoring prior interventions Intentionally wearing dangerous, offensive, illegal depictions Creates an evident
+Cultural/religious considerations Aggravating Circumstances- Refusal to change or correct the dress code violation Ignoring prior interventions Intentionally wearing dangerous, offensive, illegal depictions Creates an evident distraction or disruption Obscene exposure

-Compliance owards Authority, and Non- Level 1 Student engages in refusal to follow directions, talks back, or delivers socially rude interactions.
+Defiance, Disrespect Towards Authority, and Non-Compliance Level 1 Student engages in refusal to follow directions, talks back, or delivers socially rude interactions.
 Refusing to comply with the reasonable request of school officials.
 Consistent violation of the requirement to wear a student ID also falls within this category of offense.
-K-4 Apology skills training and opportunity Self-reflection log Daily Check in/Check out Instructional Lesson/Activity about how behaviors affect others, getting along, addressing needs 5-8 Above options Classroom Contract with Daily Check in/Check out Provide service back to those impacted.
-A: Conference with School Official L: Expulsion Mitigating Circumstances First incident of behavior or very rare re-occurrence of the same behavior.
+Daily Check in/Check out Instructional Lesson/Activity about how behaviors affect others, getting along, addressing needs A: Conference with School Official L: Expulsion Mitigating Circumstances First incident of behavior or very rare re-occurrence of the same behavior.
 Cooperation when asked to stop Takes accountability and expresses what needs to be corrected.
-Miscommunication of expectations was evident prior to the incident.
-Has demonstrated improvement over time.
-Aggravating Circumstances Ignored prior interventions Behavior significantly impacted others' learning Openly and blatantly disregarded established expectations Demonstrates and vocalizes a lack of willingness to follow the expectations.
+Miscommunication of Aggravating Circumstances Ignored prior interventions Behavior significantly impacted others' learning Openly and blatantly disregarded established expectations Demonstrates and Above options Classroom Contract with Daily Check in/Check out Provide service back to those impacted expectations was evident prior to the incident.
+Has demonstrated improvement over vocalizes a lack of willingness to follow the expectations.